Skip to main content

 • story

-The game's story revolves around training students to combat an impending evil, with a campaign mode that offers a series of missions and quests.
-While some players appreciate the humor and creativity in the narrative, many find the plot simplistic and repetitive, wishing for more depth and character development.
-Overall, the story serves as a framework for gameplay, but lacks the engagement and complexity that could enhance the player's experience.
+The game's story revolves around training students to combat an impending evil, with a campaign structured around missions that offer quests and unique challenges.
+While some players appreciate the humor and creativity in the narrative, many find the plot simplistic and repetitive, wishing for deeper character interactions and more engaging story elements.
+Overall, the campaign provides a framework for gameplay, but lacks the depth and personal connection that could enhance the experience.

 • “The story, which I first thought was a simple framing device, actually drew me in.”